Tyler-Fanuele/ToDo/README.md

 existing code and making a todo list for unfinished tasks.
 This tool is meant to work with any progaming language that allows for // comments.
 Git files are ignored by default.

+## Possible ways to use ToDo list tool

+ToDo tool is designed to be ran every time you add or change a TODO comment, this way your todo list is always up to date with your tasks.
+Todo can also be added to a Makefile so that
+when your project is built the todo list will also be updated.

 ## Adding the ToDo tool to your Path

 ### Linux: